ColinConwell/DeepDive/README.md

 Check out these repos that benchmark these models on [human fMRI](https://github.com/ColinConwell/DeepNSD) and [mouse optical physiology](https://github.com/ColinConwell/DeepMouseTrap) data.

+A tutorial that demonstrates the main functionality of this pipeline in both behavior and brains may be found [here](https://colab.research.google.com/drive/1CvOpeKL4xRDbHkpPXGlSDs-JyD-438vl#scrollTo=Jd9vyENcvsIg).

 This repository is a work in progress; please cite any issues you encounter.

 If you find this repository useful, please consider citing it with the following BibTex: